ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_8.md

 ---

 ## The Four Pillars of Executive Governance
-1. **Clarity of authority** — Who can decide what, at what risk threshold.
-2. **Transparency** — The right people get the right information at the right time.
-3. **Accountability** — Commitments are tracked, reviewed, and enforced.
-4. **Adaptability** — Governance adapts as the company grows or shifts.
+Executive governance rests on four pillars: clarity of authority, defining who can decide what at what risk threshold; transparency, ensuring the right people get the right information at the right time; accountability, where commitments are tracked, reviewed, and enforced; and adaptability, allowing governance to evolve as the company grows or shifts.

 ---

 ## Internal Governance: The “Minimum Viable Bureaucracy”
-- Keep **policies as guardrails**, not handcuffs.
-- Use **standing forums** (WBR/MBR/Strategy Review) as your primary governance tools.
-- Maintain **decision logs** so reversals are informed, not reactive.
-- Use **exception handling** instead of rewriting the rules every time.
+For internal governance, keep policies as guardrails, not handcuffs; use standing forums like WBR/MBR/Strategy Review as primary tools; maintain decision logs for informed reversals; and use exception handling instead of rewriting rules every time.

 ---